 While fresh flowers are beautiful, you can still accomplish that same “wow” factor by using fake large floral arrangements.

-It’s hard to believe that these flowers are FAKE!
-But they are!
+It’s hard to believe that these flowers are faux!
+TAP HERE for my favorite secret source!
 I’m rather proud of this fake flower arrangement DIY because it really does look so real.

 Click HERE for my very favorite source for fake flowers!!